 Third-party Technology Platform Provider means an individual or entity that provides or hosts an internet-based application or group of applications developed for the facilitation of ordering and delivering Marijuana or Marijuana Products through an MTC to a Registered Qualifying Patient or Caregiver.

 Tincture means a Cannabis-infused alcohol or oils concentrate administered orally in small amounts using a dropper or measuring spoon.
-Tinctures are not considered an Edible MIP under 935 CMR 501.000.
+Tinctures are not considered an Edibles under 935 CMR 501.000: Medical Use of Marijuana.

 Transfer means the sale of Marijuana or Marijuana Products from a Marijuana Establishment to a separate Marijuana Establishment, Independent Testing Laboratory or MTC (but not to Consumers) subject to entry of the transaction in the Commission's Seed-to-sale SOR.